Home / The AI Inflation: How Infrastructure is Raising Your Daily Living Expenses

 The Physical Toll of AI

-Visualizing the resource consumption of the 2026 infrastructure buildout.
+Visualizing the intense resource consumption of the ongoing infrastructure buildout.

 💧 Daily Water Usage